nimirea/button-pressing-online-firebase/README.md

 ##### Setting Availability For Appointments

 Experimenter availability can be set using Google calendar, by creating events on the `EXP_AVAILABILITY_CALENDAR` described above.
-Each event will be split into 15-minute appointment timeslots, and an equal number of timeslots should be available on Mondays and Fridays.
+Each event will be split into appointment timeslots according to the appointment length you specified in the config.
+Pick-up and drop-off times will be paired based on what is nearest (i.e., the a pick-up will always be paired with the drop-off slot that starts soonest after it), and you should use the title of the availability event to signal whether the appointments booked in that event will be pick-ups (include "pickup" somewhere in the availability event title) or drop-offs (include "dropoff" in the title).

 ##### Using the Experimenter Dashboard